-If your calling to reserve the room, please call between 8am and noon.
+If you're calling to reserve the room, please call between 8am and noon.

 Organizations described in section 501(c)(3) are commonly referred to as charitable organizations.
 Organizations described in section 501(c)(3), other than testing for public safety organizations, are eligible to receive tax-deductible contributions in accordance with Code section 170.